FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Existing Work

 \subsection{CAM-based techniques in summary}

-Class activations have shown prominent results in explaining CNN predictions mainly due to the information that CNN activations hold regarding the CNN decision making process in predictions.
+Class activations have shown prominent results in explaining CNN predictions, mainly due to the information that CNN activations hold regarding the CNN decision-making process in predictions.
 Table \ref{tbl:cam-types} presents a summary of the major CAM-based saliency map generation methods widely used.

-In addition to the aforementioned methods, Collins et al. \cite{collins2018deep} propose a matrix factorisation-based method that segments the image intro areas based on prediction classes.
+In addition to the aforementioned methods, Collins et al. \cite{collins2018deep} propose a matrix factorisation-based method that segments the image into regions according to predicted classes.

+While CAM-based techniques originated with Convolutional Neural Networks, recent advances have seen the rise of Vision Transformers (ViTs) \cite{han2022survey,khan2022transformers}.
+Explainability in ViTs relies heavily on attention rollouts and relevance mechanisms \cite{Chefer_2021_CVPR, barekatain2025evaluating}.
+However, CNNs and hybrid CNN-Transformer architectures remain the backbone of many deployment environments, particularly in medical imaging, where localised feature extraction is critical \cite{sarvamangala2022convolutional, kamnitsas2017efficient}.
+A persistent limitation across both CNN and Transformer XAI methodologies is `class entanglement': the difficulty of visually separating the reasoning for multiple distinct yet simultaneously predicted classes.
+Current CAM variants \ref{tbl:cnn-vis-types} implicitly assume a winner-takes-all classification paradigm, leaving a significant gap for unified, multi-class visual explanations.